 Keep in mind that when hiring minors for seasonal positions, specific rules must be followed, such as working hours and ineligibility to work hazardous jobs.

-Seasonal workers provide a viable solution for businesses to manage increased demand during certain times of the year.
+Seasonal workers are just one type of employee and can provide a viable solution for businesses to manage increased demand during certain times of the year.
 Here are several reasons why companies turn to seasonal hiring:

 - Cost-effective: Hiring full-time employees to handle temporary increases in workload isn’t always the most economical decision.
-Seasonal workers allow businesses to scale temporarily without the long-term financial commitment of full-time staff.
+Seasonal employees allow businesses to scale temporarily without the long-term financial commitment of full-time staff.

 - Increased productivity: Seasonal employees can take the pressure off the regular staff during peak periods, reducing overwork and maintaining morale.
 They help ensure the business continues to operate efficiently even during high-demand seasons.